eea/copernicus-land-monitoring-service-ApiTools/PythonAPI/README.md

 # REST API client script for batch access to Copernicus Land Monitoring Service data on WEkEO.

-Publication date XXXXXXXX
+Publication date 28.08.2020
 License: CC-BY (not decided yet)
 Script Version 1.0
 Contact: copernicus@eea.europa.eu

-Requirements: Python Version 2/3??
+Requirements: Python versions 2 or 3
 Packages: see imports below

 This Python script allows you to do REST queries to the Copernicus Land Monitoring Service (CLMS) HTTP API.